DbSyncKit/DbSyncKit.Docs/input/guide/configuration/datacontract-configuration.md

 Xref: configuration/datacontract-configuration
 ---

-# DataContract Configuration

 To configure the actual data contract for entities, you can use attributes from the [DbSyncKit.DB.Attributes](xref:api-DbSyncKit.DB.Attributes) namespace.
 These attributes allow you to customize the behavior of synchronization for each table.

-## Available Attributes for Configuration:
+# Available Attributes for Configuration

 - [TableName](xref:api-DbSyncKit.DB.Attributes.TableNameAttribute): Specifies the name of the table.
 - [TableSchema](xref:api-DbSyncKit.DB.Attributes.TableSchemaAttribute): Specifies the schema of the table.